 Non-profit organizations vary significantly, including in their mission, size, organizational form, endowment of resources, and location.
 How these organizations are governed is often central to the fulfillment of their mission.
 As such, there is a link between governance and the successful fulfillment of an organization’s mission.
 This course module will provide an overview of the importance of governance to non-profit organizations and the principles that should guide the governance activities.
 After a discussion of some of the issues in the structure and composition of governing boards, the bulk of the course will be devoted to a consideration of the duties, roles, and responsibilities of the governing body.
 This course module will also stress the importance of succession planning, and explore “good” governance by drawing on analysis of “best practices” of non-profit boards and “habits” of effective boards.

-USING DATA EFFECTIVELY TO SHARE YOUR VALUE AND QUALITY STORY
+USING DATA EFFECTIVELY TO TELL YOUR VALUE AND QUALITY STORY

-The rapidly-changing healthcare reform landscape requires providers to deliver better quality outcomes and meet increasingly higher consumer and stakeholder expectations.
+The rapidly-changing healthcare reform landscape requires providers to deliver quality outcomes and meet increasingly higher consumer and stakeholder expectations.
 New care delivery and payment models significantly change operational considerations for providers – and success is measured by data-driven results.
-In this module, you will learn how to you’re your value proposition come alive to potential partners by 1) identifying valid measurements of quality and outcomes; 2) effectively selecting and implementing internal and external tools to measure, trend, and benchmark performance using metrics and dashboards; 3) utilizing health information exchange across the care continuum; and 4) integrating data analytics into workflow to facilitate making informed business decisions.
+In this module, you will learn how to make your value proposition come alive to potential partners by 1) identifying valid measurements of quality and outcomes; 2) effectively selecting and implementing internal and external tools to measure, trend, and benchmark performance using metrics and dashboards; and 4) integrating data analytics into workflow to facilitate making informed business decisions.